dafacto/esd-fyi/_reasons/01_esd.md

 At the time of this writing, ESD is getting a lot of press because of the high APRs paid to DAO stakers and liquidity providers, so let’s learn about those.

-Let’s now explore those three ways to earn ESD, [beginning with the DAO.](/dao//) →
+Let’s explore those three ways to earn ESD, [beginning with the DAO.](/dao//) →